pypeit/PypeIt/doc/new_spectrograph.rst

 .. note::

-    The class-hierarchy is *not* meant to capture different instrument configurations (gratings, filters, etc).
+    - The class-hierarchy is *not* meant to capture different instrument configurations (gratings, filters, etc).
+    - The `name` attribute of a spectrograph *should be None* if the class is only a base class.

 Having said all of that, the basic steps one needs to follow to introduce a new spectrograph are as follows: